HerikLyma/CPPWebFramework/README.md

-​The C++ Web Framework (CWF) is a MVC web framework, Open Source, under <a href="https://github.com/HerikLyma/CPPWebFramework/blob/master/LICENSE.txt">MIT License</a>, created by Herik Lima and Marcelo Eler, using C++ with Qt to be used in the development of web applications.
+​The C++ Web Framework (CWF) is a MVC web framework, Open Source, under <a href="https://github.com/HerikLyma/CPPWebFramework/blob/master/LICENSE.txt">MIT License</a>, using C++ with Qt to be used in the development of web applications.
 The CWF was designed to consume few computational resources, such as memory and processing, and have a low response time for requests.
 With MVC (Model-View-Controller) architecture, where you can create classes to take care of the business layer (Model), use CSTL (C++ Server Pages Standard Tag Library) within the Web Pages to take care of data presentation (View) and use the controllers as a between the two layers (Controller).